 Who is eligible to become a Student Ambassador?

-Any newly accepted student or current Clarkson College student planning to live on campus is eligible.
+Any newly accepted student or current Clarkson College student.
+Living on campus is preferred, but not required.

 How do I become an Ambassador?

 Students interested in the Ambassador program must complete an application and interview with admission representatives.
 Applications are accepted before the fall semester only.

 The Student Government Association (SGA) at Clarkson College is the voice of the students, serving as a communication link between students and the College community.
 SGA listens to students' suggestions and ideas in its work building a positive campus environment.